John and Erma Stutzman Peace Fellows Program

 Chelsa Green, a 2012 - 2014 Peace Fellow, is a Psychology major with a minor in Health.
 Her intersts include health disparities within minorities group of the population, issues of poverty, refugee populations in the U.S. On campus, she is involved in VVV, Psi Chi, and Global Medical Brigades.
 In 2013, Chelsa interned at the Illinois Heart and Lung Foundation and coordinated a major educational event called Women's Health Night for members of Central Illinois.
 Chelsa also went on a week long mission trip to Honduras and worked with Global Medical Brigades to bring healthcare services to the population of Santa Maria.
 Both of these experiences enabled her to work with the medical community and to educate them on how to improve the health of their communities through disease prevention and public health.
 Her focus through Peace Fellows is to work with the Congolese community in Bloomington Normal and to educate them about the services and opportunities that they may need.

-Jenny Prochotsky, the 2013-2016 Peace Fellow, is majoring in Biology with a minor in Biochemistry.
+Jenny Prochotsky, a 2013-2016 Peace Fellow, is majoring in Biology with a minor in Biochemistry.
 Her interests include healthcare disparities in the developing world, particularly those that affect women.
 On campus, she is president of FACE AIDS, a national organization focused on fundraising and advocacy HIV and AIDS.
 After high school, Jenny took a gap year to work with the Mercyships, where she worked as a secretary for the Plastics surgical ward.
 Mercyships is a Non-governmental organization that works to provide free surgeries to the people of West Africa.
 Jenny is pursuing a career as a doctor, and hopes to work in underserved areas.

 Alejandro Monzón, the 2011-13 Peace Fellow, is a Sociology and Hispanic Studies double major at Illinois Wesleyan University.
 He has a strong interest in community building, social movements and the philosophy of social anarchism.
 On campus, he is involved with Renegades for Peace, WESN's Radio Latina and the Action Research Center.
 In the spring of his sophomore year, he studied abroad in Barcelona, Spain.
 In the summer of 2011, he was an ARC-CPP intern at State Farm and the American Red Cross of the Heartland.
 He hopes to study abroad again in Mexico through the Mexico Solidarity Network, a non-profit organization based in Chicago which connects students with present day social movements in Chiapas, Tlaxcala and Mexico City.
 He is currently conducting a Sociology independent study on the different critiques of the capitalist economy, which he hopes to turn into Honors Research.
 In the community, he is involved in Common Action Free School, Red Cross CPR/AED/First Aid classes and the community organizing efforts of Latinos Unidos para Cambio.
 After graduation, he hopes to pursue a Ph.D. in Sociology.